ekananaj/airesumeanalyzer/README.md

-# AI Resume Analyzer and Job Matcher
+# AI Resume Analyzer with a Job Matcher

 This project uses NLP to analyze uploaded resumes and match them with relevant job postings.